-- -An active Epsom and Ewell Biodiversity Working Group or Partnership. - -More comprehensive use of GIS mapping to record the extent of biodiversity. - -Production and implementation of management plans for habitats of principal importance. - -More comprehensive recording and monitoring of habitats and enhancement initiatives. - -Greater integration of biodiversity in to Planning Policy - -More active involvement of local residents, schools and local businesses in protecting and enhancing biodiversity.
+- -An active Epsom and Ewell Biodiversity Partnership. - -More comprehensive use of GIS mapping to record the extent of biodiversity. - -Production and implementation of management plans for protected habitats. - -More comprehensive recording and monitoring of habitats and enhancement initiatives. - -Greater integration of biodiversity in to Planning Policy - -More active involvement of local residents, schools and local businesses in protecting and enhancing biodiversity.